rkruegs123/jax-dna/README.md

 August 12, 2023

 - We really have to average the correlatoin curves rather than the individual Lps.
 So, any effort to compute Lp now is useless.

+August 11, 2023

+- letting those persistence length experiments run.
+Let's just see what happens there
+- next steps on persistence length optimization:
+  - both of the scanned simulations fit in memory.
+Nice.
+  - should see if we can make things faster with batching.
+We can just do vmap, and see if that's faster.
+We could change it to pmap whenever we want.
+Note that it took 4.5 hours straight.
+  - regardless of method, in main, we should then compute a running average of the persistence lengthto check convergence

 August 10, 2023